bacpop/PopPUNK/docs/tutorial.rst

    Mode: Fitting model to reference database

    Fit summary:
-   	Avg. entropy of assignment	0.0044
+      Avg. entropy of assignment	0.0042
-   	Number of components used	3
+      Number of components used	2
    Network summary:
-   	Components	10
+      Components	12
-   	Density	0.1874
+      Density	0.1852
-   	Transitivity	0.9995
+      Transitivity	0.9941
-   	Score	0.8122
+      Score	0.8100

    Done

+The default is to fit two components, one for between-strain and one for within-strain distances.
 There are a number of summary statistics which you can use to assess the fit:

 ==========================  ==============
 Statistic                   Interpretation
 ==========================  ==============
 Avg. entropy of assignment  How confidently each distance is assigned to a component.
-Closer to zero is more confident, and indicates less overlap of componenets, which may be indicative of less recombination overall.
+Closer to zero is more confident, and indicates less overlap of components, which may be indicative of less recombination overall.
 Number of components used   The number of mixture components actually used, which may be less than the maximum allowed.
-Components                  The number of componenets in the network == the number of population clusters Density                     The proportion of edges in the network.
+Components                  The number of components in the network == the number of population clusters Density                     The proportion of edges in the network.
 0 is no links, 1 is every link.
 Lower is better.
 Transitivity                The transitivity of the network, between 0 and 1.
 Higher is better Score                       Network score based on density and transitivity.
 Higher is better.